top of page

 Step 2: Create a Government Gateway Account

-Go to gov.uk/log-in-register-HMRC-online-services and create your account.
-Save your Government Gateway ID and password somewhere safe.
+First, navigate to gov.uk/log-in-register-HMRC-online-services to create your account.
+Save your Government Gateway ID and password in a safe place.

 Step 3: Register for Self Assessment

-Once you log in, follow the steps to register as self-employed.
-HMRC will ask for:
+Once you are logged in, follow the prompts to register as self-employed.
+During this process, HMRC will require:

 • Your full name and address